 I grew up on a farm in the Manawatu near a little place called

-means "a quiet walk" and the bush is that.
-I learned many things on the farm about life, surviving and food.
+means "a quiet walk" and the bush is just that.
+Overgrown now

+learned many things on the farm about life, surviving and food.
 I

 became resourceful, curious, creative, critical and communicative.
-I learned to

-wealthy, poor and young.
-I enjoyed school at Lytton Street (1956-1964) and Feilding
+with old, wealthy, poor and young.
+I did not learn about

+I enjoyed school at Lytton Street School (1956-1964) and Feilding

 Agriculural High School (FAHS) as it was known then (1965 - 1969),